Prehistory: Neolithic

 "Neolithic" means "New Stone Age", from about 10,200 BCE in some parts of the Middle East, but later in other parts of the world, and ended between 4,500 and 2,000 BCE.
 Although there were several species of humans during the Paleolithic, by the Neolithic only Homo sapiens sapiens remained.
 This was a period of technological and social developments which established most of the basic elements of historical cultures, such as the domestication of crops and animals, and the establishment of permanent settlements and early chiefdoms.
 The era commenced with the beginning of farming, which produced the "Neolithic Revolution".
 It ended when metal tools became widespread (in the Copper Age or Bronze Age; or, in some geographical regions, in the Iron Age).
-The term Neolithic is commonly used in the Old World, as its application to cultures in the Americas and Oceania that did not fully develop metal-working technology raises problems.
+The term Neolithic is commonly used in the Old World; its application to cultures in the Americas and Oceania is complicated by the fact standard progression from stone to metal tools, as seen in the Old World, does not neatly apply.

 Early Neolithic farming was limited to a narrow range of plants, both wild and domesticated, which included einkorn wheat, millet and spelt, and the keeping of dogs, sheep, and goats.
 By about 6,900–6,400 BCE, it included domesticated cattle and pigs, the establishment of permanently or seasonally inhabited settlements, and the use of pottery.
 The Neolithic period saw the development of early villages, agriculture, animal domestication, tools, and the onset of the earliest recorded incidents of warfare.

 Settlements became more permanent, some with circular houses made of mudbrick with a single room.
 Settlements might have a surrounding stone wall to keep domesticated animals in and hostile tribes out.
 Later settlements have rectangular mud-brick houses where the family lived in single or multiple rooms.
 Burial findings suggest an ancestor cult with preserved skulls of the dead.
 The Vinča culture may have created the earliest system of writing.
 The megalithic temple complexes of Ġgantija are notable for their gigantic structures.
 Although some late Eurasian Neolithic societies formed complex stratified chiefdoms or even states, states evolved in Eurasia only with the rise of metallurgy, and most Neolithic societies on the whole were relatively simple and egalitarian.
 Most clothing appears to have been made of animal skins, as indicated by finds of large numbers of bone and antler pins which are ideal for fastening leather.
 Wool cloth and linen might have become available during the later Neolithic, as suggested by finds of perforated stones that (depending on size) may have served as spindle whorls or loom weights.